vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/D_Alluring_Tangents/D_4_Pushing_Out_the_Moon.md

 resultant force has much larger nudge

 If we built global-scale structures (Figure D.4) to capture tidal energy in a big way,11 we would effectively increase the lag angle of the tidal bulge.
 This is because we would likely release the captured stack of water over a period of many hours, [^42], rotating this stack of water around the planet farther than it would naturally go.
 Now the gravitational pull in the forward direction would increase and the egress would speed up.
 If we managed to extract 18 TW[^43] out of tides, this would be six times larger than the current 3 TW of tidal dissipation, and we might expect the egress to increase to about 23 cm per year.
 It's still a slow rate, and would not drive the moon away faster than hundreds of millions of years.
-So technically tidal energy is a one- time resource whose use diminishes its long term capacity.[^44] But the timescales are so ridiculously long that we may as well think of tidal energy as inexhaustible.
+So technically tidal energy is a onetime resource whose use diminishes its long term capacity.[^44] But the timescales are so ridiculously long that we may as well think of tidal energy as inexhaustible.

 D.5 Humanity's Long View 404

 [^40]: All the same, total solar eclipses will no longer occur after several hundred million years because the moon will be farther and too small to entirely block the sun.

-Figure D.4: If we built some inconceivable global-scale tidal capture structure the size of oceans and let them drain for six hours or so, the artificial bulges we created would travel farther around with the earth's ro- tation, enhancing the sideways "kick" and encouraging the moon to climb away from earth at a faster rate.
+Figure D.4: If we built some inconceivable global-scale tidal capture structure the size of oceans and let them drain for six hours or so, the artificial bulges we created would travel farther around with the earth's rotation, enhancing the sideways "kick" and encouraging the moon to climb away from earth at a faster rate.

 [^41]: Don't count on this happening: it's a truly ludicrous idea plagued by a giant list of practical problems, and all for such a small gain.
 ...